cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

 1. An OSB client makes a `provision` call to the [Service Manager](https://github.com/Peripli/service-manager).
 1. The Service Manager forwards the call (perhaps via some intermediaries) to Service Fabrik Broker if the `provision` call was for a service and plan that was published by the Service Fabrik Broker.
 The Service Manager adds some relevant additional context into the request.
-1. The Service Fabrik Broker creates an `SFServiceInstance` capturing all the details passed in the the `provision` request from the Service Manager.
+1. The Service Fabrik Broker creates an `SFServiceInstance` capturing all the details passed in the `provision` request from the Service Manager.
 The Service Fabrik Broker returns an asynchronous response.

 #### Service Fabrik Inter-operator